mrraumau/not_enigma/README.md

 # Not Enigma

 A small Win32 desktop application that demonstrates classical substitution ciphers.
 The app lets you encrypt or decrypt text using the Caesar, Vigenere, and Atbash ciphers.
 Choose a cipher, provide the shift (for Caesar) or keyword (for Vigenere) when applicable, pick an alphabet ordering, then click **Encrypt** or **Decrypt** to see the transformed text.
+A cross-platform console companion is also available for environments without the Win32 GUI.

 ## Building (Windows)